sympact06/intranet/readme.md

 Password: `1234`

-# How to make someone a admin?
+# How to make someone an admin?
 > Go to your database and the table "users" You will see there a group called "roles".
 Please edit the value to `admin` and not `users`